Maltese Chess Championship: Malta Blitz Championships

 Since 2017, the Malta Chess Federation started organising the Malta National Blitz Championship.

 In 2021, an online Blitz Gran Prix was held and this was won by Jack Mizzi.
-The 2022 Malta Blitz champion was Jack Mizzi.
+The 2022 and 2023 Malta Blitz champion was Jack Mizzi.
+Jack Mizzi set a new Malta Chess record when he won the 2023 Blitz championship with a perfect 9-0 score.
+In 2024 Mizzi won the Malta Blitz Chess Championship for the 4th consecutive time.